tornado67/tornado67/README.md

-:zap: In my free time, I code, go outside and code or listen to music and play Cyberpunk 2077
+:zap: In my free time, I code, go outside and code or listen to all kinds of music and play Cyberpunk 2077